 Over the course of the topic, the children will learn about the three different dinosaur time periods i.e. the Triassic, Jurassic and Cretaceous periods.
 In history, children will have the opportunity to make models and timelines of the three different time periods in order to understand the differences between them.

-The children will practise discussion and presentation skills through a debate about how dinosaurs became extinct.
 There will be lots of opportunities to use ICT and non-fiction texts for research and presentation.
-The children will be using ICT to create fact files and presentations about some of their favourite dinosaurs and other pre-historic creatures.
+Within Literacy, children will be learning about the features of non-fiction books and texts, and use their topic knowledge, to create their own dinosaur non-fiction book.
+The children will also be using ICT to create fact files and presentations about some of their favourite dinosaurs and other pre-historic creatures.

 Wow Day: Dinosaur discovery.